AndrePatri/Master_Thesis/compressed_pdf/README.md

-# Holds the compressed version of the thesis pdf
+# Compressed version of the thesis pdf